We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 Regional buses have low level floors that allow easy access for pushchairs and wheelchairs, however this means there is no storage area under the passenger seating.
 Luggage must be kept in designated storage areas between the seats, usually over the wheel well.

 At the time of writing this article (May 2022), it is mandatory to comply with covid restrictions and wear a mask.
-The drivers can be quite strict about this.

 Are There Taxis In Cyprus?